Gender Fairness in Audio Deepfake Detection: Performance and Disparity Analysis: Abstract

 \section{Abstract}

-Audio deepfake detection aims to detect real human voices from those generated by Artificial Intelligence (AI) and has emerged as a significant problem in the field of voice biometrics systems.
-With the ever-improving quality of synthetic voice, the probability of such a voice being exploited for illicit practices like identity thest and impersonation increases.
-Although significant progress has been made in the field of Audio Deepfake Detection in recent times, the issue of gender bias remains underexplored and in its nascent stage In this paper, we have attempted a thorough analysis of gender dependent performance and fairness in audio deepfake detection models.
-We have used the ASVspoof 5 dataset and train a ResNet-18 classifier and evaluate detection performance across four different audio features, and compared the performance with baseline AASIST model.
-Beyond conventional metrics such as Equal Error Rate (EER \%), we incorporated five established fairness metrics to quantify gender disparities in the model.
-Our results show that even when the overall EER difference between genders appears low, fairness-aware evaluation reveals disparities in error distribution that are obscured by aggregate performance measures.
-These findings demonstrate that reliance on standard metrics is unreliable, whereas fairness metrics provide critical insights into demographic-specific failure modes.
-This work highlights the importance of fairness-aware evaluation for developing a more equitable, robust, and trustworthy audio deepfake detection system.
+Audio deepfake detection aims to distinguish real human voices from those generated by Artificial Intelligence (AI) and has become an important problem for voice biometrics systems.
+As synthetic speech continues to improve in quality and realism, its potential misuse for malicious activities, such as identity theft, poses growing security risks.
+Despite recent progress in the field, the issue of gender bias remains underexplored.
+In this paper, we present a systematic analysis of gender fairness in audio deepfake detection.
+Alternatively to conventional evaluation practices based on Equal Error Rate (EER), we adopt five group fairness metrics to quantify gender disparities across different models.
+We conduct experiments on the ASVspoof 5 dataset using a ResNet-18 classifier with four audio feature representations, and compare them against the AASIST baseline.
+Our results highlight statistically significant gender disparities across multiple fairness criteria, revealing differences in error distribution that are not characterized by aggregate metrics such as EER.
+These findings demonstrate that relying solely on standard performance measures is not sufficient to assess model fairness, underscoring the importance of fairness-aware evaluation for developing more equitable, robust, and trustworthy audio deepfake detection systems.